hillaryychan/COMP3141/notes/02_Induction-Data-Types-and-Classes.md

     --  fmap :: (a -> b) -> (->) x a -> (->) x b
     --  fmap :: (a -> b) -> (x -> a) -> (x -> b)
       fmap = (.)
+    -- the functor instance of (->) simply composes functions
     ```

 ### Functor Laws